dutydeclared/tech-assessment-full-stack/README.md

-# Full Stack Engineer Tech Assessment
+# 🧪 Full Stack Engineer Technical Assessment

-Welcome to the technical challenge!
-This test is designed to evaluate your ability to build a simple end-to-end application using **Next.js**, **TypeScript**, and **PostgreSQL**.
+Welcome to the technical challenge.
+This test is designed to assess your ability to build a simple end-to-end application using **Next.js**, **TypeScript**, and **PostgreSQL**.

 ---

 ## 🎯 Objective

-Build a small web application that allows users to **book meeting rooms**.
-Each room can only be booked by one person at a time — **you must prevent overlapping bookings**.
+Develop a small web application that allows users to **book meeting rooms**.
+Each room can only be reserved by one person at a time — your task includes ensuring **overlapping bookings are prevented**.

 ---